kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/README.md

+For researchers and engineers exploring emergent behavior in LLMs — especially where structure begins to replace instruction — this work may offer a generative frame.
 Exploratory research into non-instructive alignment in large language models —
 investigating how coherence emerges not from directives, but through silence, rhythm, and field tension.